Hashtags when used correctly can boost the visibility of your content on Instagram.

-So for every content you put up on Instagram, I want you to see each hashtag you include in them as an opportunity to reach thousands and if not millions of people with it.
+So, for every content you put up on Instagram, I want you to see each hashtag you include in them as an opportunity to reach thousands or millions of people with it.

 Before we go on to look at how you can use hashtags to promote your business on Instagram, let us first examine how they work.